grantukas/Haptic-Sleeve/Haptic Sleeve Testing Program/README.md

 ```
 py -3 -m ensurepip
 ```
 Additionally, this program **cannot** be run from IDLE (see *Notes on the modules used*, ```msvcrt``` module).
 It must be run via command line, or your IDE set to emulate the terminal in the output console.
 Be sure you are in the directory containing the program.
-On Windows via cmd, this looks like:
+To run via Windows cmd this looks like:
 ```
 py -3 sleeve_test.py
 ```